 Making data findable, including provisions for metadata

 In order to support the discoverability of data the 4TU.ResearchData platform has been selected.
 This platform support multiple using unique identifiers (doi, arxiv, isbn, issn, etc) which are persistent for a long time.
-The coordinator TU/e uses this platform already for quite some time in all of its European Projects.
+The coordinator TUE uses this platform already for quite some time in all of its European Projects.
 In order to use this platform in an optimal manner the following best practices need to be taken into account:

 the discoverability of data (metadata provision);